giraydorukyurt7/STM32-Tutorial-Projects/README.md

 # STM32-Tutorial-Projects

-This repository contains two branches dedicated to STM32 tutorial projects:
+This repository contains two branches dedicated to the STM32 projects I have worked on, along with tutorials:

 ## Branches Overview: